10 Steps to Implementing a Performance Management System

 There is the various way in which a performance management system benefits individuals and organizations.
 Some organizations conduct bi-yearly, and some follow the yearly process.
 The outcome of the program helps in

-Another key influence of the process is that this motivates the employees to do better and give feedback to understand the gap between what is expected and what is delivered.
+Another key influence of the process is that this motivates the employees to do better and gives feedback to understand the gap between what is expected and what is delivered.

 3. Organizational goal view